microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 2. Under 'Pipelines' click the 'Service connections' button

-3. Click the '+ New Service Connection' button and select 'Azure Resource Manager' from the drop-down menu.
+3. Click the 'Create service connection' button and select 'Azure Resource Manager' from the side menu, then click Next.

-4. From the 'Add Azure Resource Manager Service Connection' dialogue window,\
+4. From the 'New Azure service connection' side window,\
-    **click the hyperlink 'use the full version of the service connection dialog**.'
-If you do not click this hyperlink, Azure DevOps will attempt to use your currently logged in Azure DevOps credentials to create a new Service Principal and give it rights to the subscription, instead of associating an existing one.
+    **Select Service principal (manual)**.'
+If you choose Service principal (automatic), Azure DevOps will attempt to use your currently logged in Azure DevOps credentials to create a new Service Principal and give it rights to the subscription, instead of associating an existing one.